Nippon Chemical Industrial Co.,Ltd.

 In identifying risks and opportunities, we conducted an analysis of scenarios based on TNFD guidance.
 The analysis was divided into four scenarios based on the degree of market and non-market consistency (transition risk) and degradation of ecosystem services (physical risk).

 Of the scenarios presented on the right, Scenario 2 was considered the most feasible.
-Based on this scenario plus the priority areas identified in the Locate phase and the nature-related dependencies and impacts identified and evaluated in the Evaluate phase, and also taking into consideration our definitions of the time horizons of risks and opportunities*1, we identified the risks and opportunities related to natural capital that we believe are important to the Company.
+Based on this scenario plus the priority areas identified in the Locate phase and the nature-related dependencies and impacts identified and evaluated in the Evaluate phase, and also taking into consideration our definitions of the time horizons of risks and opportunities*1 , we identified the risks and opportunities related to natural capital that we believe are important to us.
 We also considered how to respond to the identified risks and opportunities, taking into account our business lines, geographic regions, and value chain.

 *1: Defined as short-term (less than 3 years), medium-term (more than 3 years to 10 years ahead), and long-term (more than 10 years to 30 years ahead).